gem5/website/_pages/documentation/learning_gem5/part1/part1_2_simple_config.md

 This script is completely user-defined.
 You can choose to use any valid Python code in the configuration scripts.
-This book provides on example of a style that relies heavily classes and inheritance in Python.
+This book provides on example of a style that relies heavily on classes and inheritance in Python.
 As a gem5 user, it's up to you how simple or complicated to make your configuration scripts.